sloud/core/README.md

 Regarding the `hbm2ddl` option (Hibernate schema generation strategy):

-* `validate` - Validate the schema, makes no changes to the database.
+* `validate` - Validates the schema, makes no changes to the database.
-* `update` - Update the schema.
+* `update` - Updates the schema.
 * `create` - Creates the schema, destroying previous data.
 * `create-drop` - Creates the schema, destroying previous data and drop the schema when the SessionFactory is closed explicitly, typically when the application stops.
 This option might be especially useful for testing purposes.

-> Every time you choose something different from `validate`, the plugin does
-> as described, automatically reverts to `validate` and saves the `config.yml`.
->
-> This happens to ensure that nothing unexpected happens to your database.

 ## Install Java 16